thtran97/Local-Search-for-SAT/README.md

 ***Idea:*** Introduce Random Walk into Novelty and R-Novelty to prevent the extreme stagnation behavior.
 With probability wp => pick randomly, otherwise with probability 1-wp, follow the strategy of Novelty and R-Novelty.

-#### 8. AdaptNovelty+, 2002 :x:
+#### 8. AdaptNovelty+, 2002 :white_check_mark:

-***Idea:*** Adjust the noise parameter p according to search history, i.e. increase p when detecting a stagnation behavior.
-Then decrease p until the next stagnation situation is detected.
+***Idea:*** Adjust the noise parameter wp according to search history, i.e. increase wp when detecting a stagnation behavior.
+Then decrease wp until the next stagnation situation is detected.
+Concretely,

+- Initialize wp = 0 => greedy search with Novelty strategy

+- No improvements over some predefined steps => stagnation detected

+- Increase wp until quit stagnation situation

+- Overcome the stagnation => decrease wp until the next stagnation is detected

+Note : dynamic noise parameter of random walk, not the one of Novelty mechanism.

 #### 9. Reactive Tabu Search (H-RTS), 1997 :x: